varokas/tf-scripts/README.md

 3. ssh to the instance

-We can query for it or use in the ssh script to the instance.
+We can query for it or use in the ssh script to the instance, or use DNS entry created by cloudflare.
 ```
 ❯❯❯ terraform output example01-ip
 44.252.122.77
 ❯❯❯ ssh -i ~/.ssh/terraform ubuntu@`terraform output example01-ip`

+### DNS should work after a while
+❯❯❯ ssh -i ~/.ssh/terraform ubuntu@example01.varokas.com

 ```

 4. State of the execution is kept in `terraform.tfstate.*`.
 Check this in a repository to share system state with others.